MarkKozel/CompOrgEText/docs/Introduction/Concepts/AnalogDigitalComputers.md

 <QuestionMC question="Which of the following is made up of digital values?" answer='D' AChoice="The tension of a spring" BChoice="Your current interest level in this reading" CChoice="Pressure you can apply to a car's break pedal" DChoice="Number of students on this class's Wait List" rightAnswerFeedback="Right!
 Since we can't have 1/2 students signing up for classes, this value is digital" wrongAnswerFeedback="Incorrect.
 That value can have ever an infinite amount of variations.
 Students on a wait list can only be a count of whole students, and never a number in-between"/>

 ## Conclusion

+Analog signals have an infinite number of possible values.
+Each may be a tiny bit different that the next, but they are measurably different.

+Digital signals have a fixed number of values, two (2).
+Digital signals are well suited for electronic circuits and can easily represent binary values.